AlacrisIO/meta/plan.md

 #### Description

 * Client interface for casual users
-* Management interface for the miners, payment processors, etc.
+* Management interface for the miners, underwriters, etc.

 #### Skills

-* Understand usability for end-users
+* Understand usability for end-users.
+* Understands web and/or mobile front-end technology (might require two people?)
 * Can talk with back-end guys, logicians, security experts
 * Can use OCaml (assuming Tezos), or learn fast.
+(Using Ocaml to Javascript?)

 #### Resources

 * Full-time front-end expert

+### Release Engineering

+#### Description

+* Building and maintaining the software infrastructure.
+* Continuously build, test, deploy software.
+* Watch each step, detect failures, identify them, address them.
+* Ensure developers get timely feedback on failures, bugs are filed.
+* Use containers for deployment.
+* Keep software dependencies up-to-date, particularly watch security updates.
+* Work in interaction with all the rest of the team.

+#### Skills Required

+* Software plumbing: building great piping on good days, scrubbing them on bad days
+* High quality standards, yet ability to deal with bad software (decisively if needed).

+#### Resources

+* Part-time in the beginning, full-time as the team grows, one release engineer

+### Red Team

+#### Description

+* Break the system until it can't be broken.

+* Penetration testing, fudge testing, trying known attack vectors, designing new attacks, reviewing code for errors, etc.

+* Work with the developers so they fix the problem and with the release engineer so the problems remain fixed forever.

+* Teach discipline to developers, constraints to architects.

+#### Skills

+* Probably best done by alternating security consultants each addressing a variety of aspects of security.

+#### Resources

+* Full-time senior network expert.
+* Full-time junior network expert.
+* Part-time logic expert.
+* Part-time compilation expert (little languages and their performance)
+* Part-time application expert.
+* Part-time network expert.

 ## All in all

+### To Reach Technological Demo

 * Full-time senior logic expert.
 * Full-time junior logic expert.
-* Full-time release engineer.
+* Part-time release engineer.
 * Part-time OCaml user expert.
 * Full-time application back-end expert.
 * Part-time domain expert.